Cubic metres versus tonnes

 A cubic metre is the industry standard for measuring the volume of a 'load' of firewood and is a much easier and fairer method of measurement than weight.

 How do you measure a cubic metre?

 We tip the logs into one of our specially designed tipper trucks.
-Each truck can hold 3 cubic metres in total and is divided into one cubic metre sections using specially installed gates, as shown in the photos below.
+We have two delivery vehicles one holds 3 cube the other 4 cube in total and is divided into one cubic metre sections using specially installed gates, as shown in the photos below.
 Therefore, we know that one full and level section of the truck is equivalent to one cubic metre.